gilberton3to/PetBook/README.md

 **ARGUMENTS:**

-<animal> generates the name of an animal, possibilities: 'cat', 'dog', 'bird', 'fish' or 'other'.
+<animal> generates the name of an animal, possibilities: 'cat', 'dog', 'bird', 'fish' or 'others'.

 **FLAGS:**